Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 Tanmay in Pavan Gumpa, Udayagiri Cave Complex, Odisha

 I wonder, what might have attracted monks to meditate here.
-Probably such small confined spaces helped them in getting maximum concentration.
+Probably small, confined spaces helped them in getting maximum concentration.

-Author’s note: As small spaces helps in getting maximum concentration, similarly, writing anything lengthier than the current article may pose a danger of losing you, my readers, so I stop here.
+Author’s note: Just as small spaces can aid in achieving maximum concentration, writing anything more extensive than this article might risk losing your attention, my dear readers, so I shall conclude here.

 Please click here to read the next part of the story